123Shivbodh/com-fandamental/README.md

 # com-fandamental
-india is a festival of contry here all relesious festival celebreted
+india is a festival of contry here all relesious festival celebrete